sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 title: Running a kubernetes cluster locally with kubeadm
 ---

-I’m going to show you how to get a real kubernetes cluster setup locally on top of virtual machines!
-I’ll be using multipass but feel free to use virtualbox, proxmox, or whatever your favorite cloud provider is.
+I am going to show you how to get a real kubernetes cluster setup locally on top of virtual machines!
+I will be using multipass but feel free to use virtualbox, proxmox, or whatever your favorite cloud provider is.

-kubeadm a production ready kubernetes install tool and I prefer to use it over minikube, kind, etc. because it gives you a more real world experience for *managing* the kubernetes cluster.
+kubeadm is a production ready kubernetes install tool and I prefer to use it over minikube, kind, etc. because it gives you a more real world experience for *managing* the kubernetes cluster.
-This isn’t important if you are a user of the cluster but if you have to run your own this is a great way to gain some daily experience.
+This is not important if you are a user of the cluster but if you have to run your own this is a great way to gain some daily experience.